 Jean Marmoreo is a doctor, writer, athlete, advocate and adventurer.

-She is a Fellow of the Canadian College of Family Physicians; is affiliated with Sunnybrook Health Sciences Centre; and is a Lecturer in the Family Practice Department of the University of Toronto School of Medicine.
+She is a Fellow of the Canadian College of Family Physicians; is affiliated with Women's College Hospital; and is a Lecturer in the Family Practice Department of the University of Toronto School of Medicine.
 In addition, she provides expert opinion on cases that come before the Ontario College of Physicians and Surgeons.

 Graduating in 1964 from McMaster University in Hamilton, Ontario with a degree in nursing, Jean became Head Nurse at the Clarke Institute of Psychiatry in Toronto, the predecessor to CAMH, the Centre for Addiction and Mental Health.
 She then decided to pursue a career in medicine and in 1974 graduated with the highest marks in her class in clinical practice from the University of Toronto School of Medicine, the largest medical school in North America.

-A specialist in mid-life medicine and end-of-life issues, Jean was for years a regular columnist for the Globe and Mail and the National Post.
-The popularity of her columns led to her writing a book, The New Middle Ages: Women in Midlife which was published in 2002 by Prentice Hall.
-Today, she writes regularly for both the Globe and Mail and for Zoomer Online.
+A specialist in mid-life medicine and end-of-life issues, Jean was for years a regular columnist for the Globe and Mail, the National Post, and Zoomer.
 Her first piece in her Zoomer series, “This is what 70 looks like”, won a Silver Award in the 2014 National Magazine Awards.

-In addition, she is frequently called on to speak to women, either as a media commentator or directly to women’s audiences.
-In 2005, Jean was chosen one of the “100 Most Powerful Women in Canada.”
+In addition, Jean is frequently called on to speak to women, either as a media commentator or directly to women’s audiences.
+In 2005, Jean was chosen as one of the “100 Most Powerful Women in Canada.”

-Jean is a Fellow of the Royal Canadian Geographical Society and has hiked 1,000 miles of the Appalachian Trail, and has undertaken numerous treks in New Zealand, Australia, Spitsbergen, Patagonia, Bhutan, Tanzania, and to the Base Camp of Mt.
-Everest.
+Jean is a Fellow of the Royal Canadian Geographical Society and has hiked 1,000 miles of the Appalachian Trail.
+She has also undertaken numerous treks in New Zealand, Australia, Spitsbergen, Patagonia, Bhutan, Tanzania, and to the Base Camp of Mt.
+Everest, and this year she circumnavigated Manhattan by kayak.

 Jean is married to Toronto communications consultant Bob Ramsay (www.ramsayinc.com) and has three children: Lara, Jean Paul and Ryan, and two grandchildren, Riley and Wyatt.